 One of the basic tenets of personal finance is to set aside money for savings.
 However, determining how much you should save each month can be challenging, especially if you’re not sure where to start.

 The amount of money you should save each month will vary based on your goals.
+People commonly set aside money regularly for things such as an emergency fund, a down payment on a house or a car, or a planned vacation.
 Here’s what you need to know to decide how much to save.

 How much you should save a month